Fayette Historic State Park - Garden, Michigan - Fall Colors

 Generally, leaves change color as temperatures start to cool.
 This means that the Upper Peninsula of Michigan is the first area to experience fall foliage in Michigan.
 The peak color period occurs about the middle to end of September.

-Can you see the northern lights in Michigan in fall?
+Can you see the Northern Lights in Michigan in Fall?

 While seeing the northern lights is one of the most beloved fall things to do in the Upper Peninsula, it’s not the only time when you can see them.
 August through April offers plenty of chances, although October, November, March, and April have the best opportunities.